How to renew your Indian passport in the UK?

 Save the Temporary Application ID shown on this screen.
-You will be able to come back to your partially filled application using this ID so this is very important to save it somewhere.
+You will be able to return to your partially filled application using this ID, so it is very important to save it somewhere.

 Step #3.
-Fill in Applicant information and Address Details that you want to be printed on the new re-issued passport.
+Fill in Applicant information and Address Details that you want printed on the new re-issued passport.

 Step #4.
 In this step, you need to provide details for other Address – this has to be your current address in India (I entered my parents’ address in India).

 In the next step, enter the Applicant’s Family Information.
-The details that need to be filled are pretty straightforward.
+Again, the details that need to be filled in are pretty straightforward.